Tropical Feynman integration in the Minkowski regime: Tropical geometry

 Our key assumption for the integration of Feynman integrals in the Minkowski regime is that the approximation property can also be applied to the deformed Symanzik polynomials.

 \begin{assumption} There are $\lambda$ dependent constants $C_1(\lambda),C_2(\lambda) > 0$ such that for small $\lambda > 0$,

 where we recall that $\XX = (X_1,\ldots,X_{|E|})$ and $X_e = x_e \exp\big(-i \lambda \frac{\partial \mathcal V}{\partial x_e} (\xx) \big)$. \end{assumption} In the pseudo-Euclidean regime the assumption is fulfilled, as we are allowed to set $\lambda =0$ and use the established approximation property from \cite{Borinsky:2020rqs} on $\cU$ and $\cF$.
 In the Minkowski regime, Assumption~\ref{ass:approx} can only be fulfilled if there are no Landau singularities, i.e.~solutions to \eqref{eq:landau}.
-If there are no such singularities, Assumption~\ref{ass:approx} seems to be mostly fulfilled.
-It would be very interesting to give a concise set of conditions for the validity of Assumption~\ref{ass:approx}.
-We leave this to a future research project.
+After extensive numerical testing we conjecture that Assumption~\ref{ass:approx} is fulfilled if there are no Landau singularities.
+It would be very interesting to give a concise set of conditions for the validity of Assumption~\ref{ass:approx} and how it interplays with such singularities.
+We leave this to future research.

 Another highly promising research question is to find a value for $\lambda$ such that the constants $C_1(\lambda)$ and $C_2(\lambda)$ tighten the bounds as much as possible.
 Finding such an optimal value for $\lambda$ would result in the first entirely \emph{canonical} deformation prescription which does not depend on free parameters.